 OnePlus Nord selfie camera: Indoor samples

-Image quality takes a drastic turn for the worse in less than perfect lighting.
+Image quality takes a drastic turn for the worse in dim lighting.
 Not only is skin retouching bumped to overdrive, but details also become a blurry mush.
 I can assure you that my eyebrows certainly aren’t as defined as the image portrays nor do I have rosy pink lips.
 It goes without saying that the retouching mode was switched off.
 Sure, if you like to use beautification filters this might be to your liking, but the images from the OnePlus Nord selfie cameras are anything but true to life.

 Again, with the ultra-wide camera, my ugly mug has been brightened up significantly and the depth of field appears too shallow as is visible in the blurred out mush of hair.
 Oh well, at least the vignetting adds to the aesthetic.

 For all its faults, the selfie cameras on the Nord do a pretty decent job at edge detection.
 Despite having a tough background like dense foliage, the camera was able to create a well-defined cut out around Ryan’s head and the only major issue was the odd halo around the arms.
 It does a pretty good job creating smooth bokeh too.
 While the samples pictured are downsized, we’ve got full resolution OnePlus Nord selfie samples available for you to download and analyze.

 Look, I’ve seen worse cameras on smartphones.
 However, the OnePlus Nord’s selfie camera performance raises questions about the company’s approach towards camera software.
 The phones have, for the most part, suffered from delivering less than high-quality results out of the box with subsequent updates fixing some of the flaws.